 Most of us are blessed with the ability to walk, many of us are able to run but only a few of us are able to compete in high levels of athletics.
 Whether you are an olympian or just a weekend warrior, keeping you feet guarded against unnecessary injury or strain during time of accelerated training or constant use is important.

 Maybe you deliver the mail, or stand at a cash register all day, there are ways to keep your feet balanced.
-Orthotic shoes and inserts are designed specifically with healthy feet in mind.
+Orthotic shoes and custom orthotics in the form of inserts are designed specifically with healthy feet in mind.

 For The Dedicated Runner